 I spend most of my time in Irvington, New York and some of my time in Otavalo.

-I have been a museum interpreter for Historic Hudson Valley for two decades.
-I teach the history of slavery in the North to people of all ages.
-Based on my knowledge of New York state curriculum and student differentiated learning styles, I have created the age-appropriate hands-on-learning school programs currently in use at three of Historic Hudson’s museum sites.
-I consult with Lower Hudson Valley schools to re-tool Colonial Day and Immigration Day in keeping with emerging scholarship and to comply with diversity, equity, and inclusion commitments.
+I recently retired after have been a museum interpreter for Historic Hudson Valley for two decades.
+I taught the history of slavery in the North to people of all ages.
+Based on my knowledge of New York state curriculum and student differentiated learning styles, I created the age-appropriate hands-on-learning school programs currently in use at three of Historic Hudson’s museum sites.

 I have raised two children who have become progressive young adults with the passion to learn about and appreciate cultures apart from their own.
 They have a deep understanding of the work of grassroots community organizations and search for ways to be social and/or financial resources to them.
 I believe that by including my children at a very early age in my myriad volunteer work in my community and in Ecuador, they internalized the value of using their privilege to be compassionate and generous in their service to others.